Pixeval/Pixeval/README.en.md

 3. Build and run

 ### Project Structure
-1. The *Pixeval* project contains the most relevant codes.
+1. The *Pixeval* project contains the most relevant codes and the packaging files.
-2. The *Pixeval (Packaged)* wraps the original project into an installation package
+2. The *Pixeval.CoreApi* contains the API endpoints that are required by the project.
 3. The *Pixeval.LoginProxy* contains the codes for login and the IPC
 4. The *Pixeval.SourceGen* contains the codes that automatically generates classes from the localization resource files